slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Instead of generalizing and saying «management is useless», it’s more correct to say «bad management is counterproductive».
 The only reason there’s so many awful managers is that people like you refuse to do the job.

 > *"The best executive is the one who has sense enough to pick good people to do what he wants done, and self-restraint to keep from meddling with them while they do it."
--- Theodore Roosevelt*
+-- Theodore Roosevelt [1858]*

+> *"Never tell people how to do things.
+Tell them what to do and they´will surprise you with their ingenuity."
+-- (general) George Patton [1885]*

 > *"Management is doing things right; leadership is doing the right things." (...)
 "My greatest strength as a consultant is to be ignorant and ask a few questions." (...)
 "No institution can possibly survive if it needs geniuses or supermen to manage it.
 It must be organized in such a way as to be able to get along under a leadership composed of average human beings."
--- Peter F. Drucker*
+-- Peter Drucker [1909]*

+> *"Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could."
+-- Steve Jobs [1955]*

+> *"Management is prompt engineering for humans."
+-- Pedro Domingos [1965]*

 > *"Lots of folks confuse bad management with destiny."
 -- Frank Hubbard*

 > *"The manager asks how and when; the leader asks what and why."
 -- Warren Bennis*

-> *"Never tell people how to do things.
-Tell them what to do and they´will surprise you with their ingenuity."
--- General George Patton*

-> *"Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could."
--- Steve Jobs*

-> *"Management is prompt engineering for humans."
--- Pedro Domingos*

 ### On teams